ToumiYassine/PL300/pl-300-reponses.md

 CountRows('Sales')
 D.
 DistinctCount('Sales'	[Order	ID])
+Answer:
+D
+Explanation:
+Orders	are	uniquely	identified	by	using	the	order	ID	and	can	have	multiple	order	lines"	-	I	think	the	important statement	is	"and	can	have	multiple	order	lines"	which	means	that	the	order	ID	can	appear	more	than	once	in the	table	if	the	order	contains	more	than	one	products.

+---

+## Question 113
+**Énoncé de la question :**
+A.	The	column	was	removed	from	the	source	file.
+B.	The	column	was	renamed	in	the	source	file.
+You	have	a	Power	BI	model	that	contains	a	table	named	Sales.
+The	Sales	table	contains	the	following	columns:
+•Order	Line	ID
+•Product	ID
+•Unit	Price
+•Order	ID
+•Quantity
+Orders	are	uniquely	identified	by	using	the	order	ID	and	can	have	multiple	order	lines.
+Each	order	line	within	an order	contains	a	different	product	ID.
+You	need	to	write	a	DAX	measure	that	counts	the	number	of	orders.
+Which	formula	should	you	use?
+A.
+Count('Sales'[Order	ID])
+B.
+CountA('Sales'	[Order	ID])
+C.
+CountRows('Sales')
+D.
+DistinctCount('Sales'	[Order	ID])
+Answer:
+D
+Explanation:
 Orders	are	uniquely	identified	by	using	the	order	ID	and	can	have	multiple	order	lines"	-	I	think	the	important statement	is	"and	can	have	multiple	order	lines"	which	means	that	the	order	ID	can	appear	more	than	once	in the	table	if	the	order	contains	more	than	one	products.